MobileAnalytics/iPython-Framework/README.md

 Currently includes: CoreFoundation, Foundation, Quartz, SceneKit, SpriteKit, UIKit

-And for performance reason nearly all metadata are not lazy loaded. you need to add what you want by yourself
+For performance reason nearly all metadata are not lazy loaded. you need to add what you want by yourself

 Other frameworks may be added soon